 THE BIG SLEEP — RAYMOND CHANDLER

-This is an absolutely classic of the hard-boiled detective genre, which Chandler is usually considered to have invented.
+This is an absolute classic of the hard-boiled detective genre, which Chandler is usually considered to have invented.
 Since this was his first novel, I guess you could say that everything in the genre, right down to Veronica Mars, traces its lineage to The Big Sleep.
 So I wanted to go back to the roots.

 It’s good stuff, and well worthy of its reputation.
 Tightly wound, minimalist, complex and ultimately satisfying.
 Chandler is, above all, an efficient writer: he sketches maybe a dozen to fifteen major characters in the space of 270 pages, and each one of them is clearly distinguishable.
 When their behaviour seems inexplicable, it gets explained.

 It’s satisfying when a classic turns out to be all it’s meant to be.
 (See also: The Spy Who Came In From The Cold; do not see Gormenghast.)
 I will be returning to Chandler with enthusiasm, but not until I have a good, solid block of reading time.
 Like Le Carré, he writes in a way that demands undivided attention.

 By the way, after I read this, I watched the classic 1946 film of the book, starring Bogart and Bacall.
 I felt it did a pretty good job of capturing the book, even if I never quite feel I understand what is supposed to be so compelling about those two on screen together.
 I must watch the 1978 film, with Robert Mitchum, some time.

 THE AUTHORITIES — SCOTT MEYER